-The Hertfordshire Science Partnership is an innovative collaboration between the University of Hertfordshire and Hertfordshire Local Enterprise Partnership.
+The Hertfordshire Science Partnership is an innovative collaboration between the University of Hertfordshire and Hertfordshire Local Enterprise Partnership with a focus towards supporting small and medium sized enterprises' (SMEs).
 It leverages the state-of-the-art facilities and academic expertise at the University to boost the dynamic agri-technology and life sciences sector in Hertfordshire.

 Researchers within agriculture, food science and medicines development are linked with businesses, addressing a key gap in support for business-facing collaborative research that will generate the technologies suitable for later-stage innovation funds.
 It also fosters partnerships with world-renowned research institutions and is supported by Stevenage Bioscience Catalyst, BioPark and RoCRE Rothamsted.

 The Hertfordshire Science Partnership’s project aims will be realised through three strands:

 The Science Partnerships comprises a diverse group of organisations committed to our goal.

 Professor Darragh Murnane, Director, is the industry and academic lead for the Hertfordshire Science Partnership.
 Darragh has been instrumental in the initiative from inception on all aspects from recruitment to developing alliances and ensuring their success.